-Cottage cheese is a dairy product, which can cause problems for some people.
+Cottage cheese is a dairy product that can cause problems for some people.

-The lactose content of cheese decreases as the cheese ages.
+The lactose content of cheese decreases as cheese ages.

 Moreover, cottage cheese may contain even more lactose if additional milk is added to the curd.

-For these reasons, cottage cheese is not a good choice if you're lactose intolerant.
+For these reasons, cottage cheese may not be a good choice if you have lactose intolerance.

-If you have experienced an allergic reaction with any dairy product, then you may not be able to tolerate cottage cheese.
+If you have experienced an allergic reaction to any dairy product, you may not be able to tolerate cottage cheese.

-Bottom Line: Cottage cheese can cause digestive problems if you are lactose intolerant.
-It can also cause allergic reactions in those allergic to dairy or milk proteins.
+Cottage cheese can cause digestive problems if you have lactose intolerance.
+It can also cause allergic reactions in those who are allergic to dairy or milk proteins.